Software-Hardware-Integration-Lab/Documentation/docs/Reference/Settings/Environmental-Variables-Reference.md

 - Example: `msm_`

 !!! note
-    If you would like no prefix, set the environmental variable but leave it's value empty.
+    If you would like no prefix, set the environmental variable but leave its value empty.

 ---